krakphp/magento2-api-client/README.md

 To build this library, run `make codegen`.

-This requires that the `swagger-codegen` binary at version 2.3.1 is installed globally on your system.
+This requires that the following:

+- `swagger-codegen` binary at version 2.3.1 is installed globally on your system.
+- `jq` version 1.5 is installed globally.